jdeath/RTLAMR2MQQT/README.md

 ## Usage

 1) Install the addon.
-Do this by downloading this repository and adding in a folder under /addons/ (eg. /addons/rtlamr2mqtt)
+Do this by either:
+ - downloading this repository and adding in a folder under /addons/ (eg. /addons/rtlamr2mqtt)
+ - add this respository to the Add-on Store

 2) Use addon configuration to configure:
 - mqtt_host (use number IP address, not hassio.local, localhost, 127.0.0.1, etc) .
 Also do not add port number here